 Favorite Spots in Los Angeles

 Los Angeles is a cultural melting pot and multiple cities within a city.
 From trendy Venice beach and glamorous Hollywood, to Korea Town, Downtown (DTLA) and the hipster Arts District.
 Discover where to eat the most healthy breakfasts and brunches, and the best burgers, donuts and ice creams in this foodie map of my favorite spots in L.A.
 Navigate the map easily either by scrolling through the list on the right or by clicking the points on the map.
-Places are listed in no particular order.
+Places are listed in a geographical order.

 Eggslut serves the best and most delectable looking egg sandwich in Los Angeles.
 Queue up to order first, then grab a seat in the bar.
 Get the Fairfax with soft scrambled eggs, chives, cheddar cheese, caramelized onions and sriracha mayo in a warm brioche bun.

 Manuela in the Downtown Arts District is a nice lunch and brunch restaurant.
 Southern USA specialties like deviled eggs, cornbread, hushpuppies, and pancakes.
 Don't miss the purple majestic potatoes with spiced crème fraîche and dill.